bburan/NEUS642/index.md

 We will be using Python 3.6 for the course.
 Some of you may be familiar with older versions of Python such as Python 2.7.
 However, many popular third-party packages that you may use in your research (e.g., Numpy, Scipy and Pandas) will [no longer support Python 2 after 2020](https://python3statement.org).
 If you have been using Python 2, take a few minutes to familiarize yourself with the [differences between Python 2 and 3](http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html).

 ### Python server
 There are several ways to write and run Python code.
 For this class, we will use [Jupyter notebooks](https://jupyter.org).
 Notebooks are documents that contain live code, equations, visualizations and narrative text.
-The notebooks will be hosted on OHSU's [exajupyter server](https://exajupyter.ohsu.edu) ([instructions for using the server](exajupyter.md)).
+The notebooks will be hosted on OHSU's [exajupyter server](https://exajupyter.ohsu.edu) ([instructions for using the server](exajupyter.md), [instructions for logging in using a personal computer](citrix.md)).

 We will always make sure that the server contains the latest materials and third-party software required for completing the weekly project.
 If you choose to use your own copy of Python, will be responsible for installing third-party libraries and download new files (i.e., notebooks and datasets) to your computer before the start of class each week.